 the results.
 Be adventuresome and have fun with it!

-If I’m not serving or giving my bread on the day I bake it, as
+I’m not serving or giving my bread within about 12 hours of

-is amazingly tolerant and has a long shelf-life because it’s naturally
+tolerant and has a long shelf-life because it’s naturally resistant

 If you like, slice it before you freeze